 Are you a beginner and you have no idea where to begin!?😱 Check out our Ultimate Face Painting Guide for Beginners and find all the answers in one place! 😎

-Making a daily checklist can be quite helpful.
+Making a daily checklist can be quite helpful and is important for mastering how to become a professional face painter.
 Writing down even routine activities we need to complete can help us stay on task even during a busy day.
 Once again, flexibility is key.
 Don’t stress out if you can’t complete every task, in order.
 This defeats the purpose of the list being a helpful tool.
 Simply do your best to complete the tasks you absolutely need to complete, try finishing the most important tasks first.
 Prioritize your list as much as possible.
 This will help you remember to complete your list, but allow you to focus on the more important tasks first.

 I am a person who always liked to make to-do lists first thing in the morning and would cross things off as I completed them.
 It just makes me feel more accomplished seeing it all crossed off.
 I even go so far as to write silly things down like “take a shower” and “do makeup”…LOL they are tasks after all!